defold/extension-rive/docs/index.md

 ![Rive editor](rive-editor.png)

 ## Installation
 Rive animation support in Defold is provided through an official Rive extension.
-To use Rive animations in your Defold project, add the following URL to your `game.project` dependencies:
+To use Rive animations in a Defold project, add the following URL to the list of `game.project` dependencies:

 https://github.com/defold/extension-rive/archive/master.zip